For teachers

 Weighted Grade Calculator

-Set up category weights (homework, quizzes, tests, final), enter the grade for each, get the overall course grade with letter.
-A collapsible "what do I need on the rest?" planner answers the question students always ask the week before finals.
+Set category weights, enter each grade, and get the overall course grade — plus a "what do I need on the rest?" planner for the week before finals.

 Open the tool →